Skip to Main Content

 • Increased blood sugar levels

 Not all patients who take isotretinoin will experience these side effects.
 Common side effects are in bold, but there may be others.
-Please report all suspected side effects to your doctor or pharmacist.
+Report any symptoms or side effects to your health care provider or pharmacist.
+Find more information on side effects.

 late effects icon